Mathématique: Chapter 48

 “Ohhhhh crap.
 I hope I didn’t fry your brain.
 That would be a crime against math.
 Say something intelligent.”

-“Eli,” Rush said, aiming for something in the range of a reprimand but falling far short.
+“Eli.”
+Rush aimed for something in range of a reprimand but fell far short.

-“Poor showing, dude, but I’m going to interpret that as a compliment.
+“Poor showing, dude, but I’ll interpret it as a compliment.
 Anyway, the frequency of the EM signal transmitted by your swag is particularly susceptible to atmospheric—you know what?
 Never mind.
-Let’s talk about this later when your brain is online, and we’re not at the coordinates from which we pretty much straight up broadcasted an over the air transmission on a restricted military band,” Eli said, grabbing Rush by both elbows and doing a slow pull.
+Let’s talk about this later when your brain is online, and we’re not AT the coordinates where we straight up broadcasted on a restricted military band.”
+Eli grabbed Rush by his elbows and drew him up.
 “Not too fast.
-Now sit,” he said, pushing Rush onto a stool.
+Now sit.”
+He pushed Rush onto a stool.

 Rush leaned forward, his elbows resting on the dark bench in front of him, his hands bridged over his eyes.
 His thoughts had the consistency of sludge.
-He—
+He couldn’t—

-“Okay,” Eli said, pulling him up by one elbow.
+“Hey, man.”
+Gently, Eli took his elbow.
 “I’m done packing up.
-Let’s get out of here and find you some food.
+Let’s get outta here and find you some food.
 And some coffee.
 And maybe a nap.”

-After a triple espresso at the same diner where Rush had first admitted to Eli that he was lacking a personal memory, he could feel his brain make an effort to actually reengage.
+After a triple espresso at their usual diner, his brain reengaged.
 He had a headache.
-He felt like his mind had been wrung out and left in a somewhat painful mess behind his eyes.
+He felt like his mind had been wrung out and left a painful mess behind his eyes.

 “Feeling better?”
 Eli asked.
 “At all?”